 And secondly, it is the bank cards that give Internet merchants the greatest flexibility in the process of accepting payments from their buyers.
 Some actions and, as a consequence, transaction types are simply not possible with other means of payment.

-So what types of transactions will a payment service provider support and offer if their processing system is based on beGateway white-label platform for online payment accepting and processing?
+So what types of transactions will a payment service provider support and offer if their processing system is based on beGateway white label payment gateway for online payment accepting and processing?
 And what advanced features does beGateway offer to both merchants and payment service personnel to facilitate the process?

 The “Payment” Transaction